metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 It's difficult to suggest VPN since VPN's aren't free and proxy services which you can find online aren't to be trusted.\
-Suggested software for VPN or proxy that is free is [Psiphon][psiphon]
+Suggested software for VPN or proxy that is free and open source is [Psiphon][psiphon], github repo is here [Psiphon-Inc/psiphon-windows][psiphon repo]

 Psiphon is a standalone executable which doesn't require elevation, it's free, their company has servers world wide and you're able to choose from a set of countries in the UI.